 My highlights

-- …and the last days of the lovely show of scenes and cityscapes by Canaletto & Bellotto at the Kunsthistorisches Museum (until September 6th)
+- …and enjoy the last days of the lovely show of scenes and cityscapes by Canaletto & Bellotto at the Kunsthistorisches Museum (until September 6th)

 - Take a deeper dive into two overpainted works by Johann Baptist Lampi the Elder and the Younger at Upper Belvedere